SAVE OUR WATER

 California is now experiencing a serious drought.
 We can't afford to waste any water.

-MANDATORY WATER USE RESTRICTIONS NOW IN EFFECT
+pERMANENT WATER USE RESTRICTIONS

 - No water shall be allowed to run off landscaped areas or supersaturate these areas.